phac-nml/irida/doc/user/user/samples/index.md

 ![Samples advanced filter dialogue.](images/advanced-filter-dialogue.png)

-Filtering by sample name is exact matching, therefore the name must exactly match the sample name.
+Filtering by sample name will match the same as the search field, so the filter name will match *anywhere* in the sample name.

 ![Samples advanced filter dialogue daterange.](images/advanced-filter-dialogue-daterange.png)